bernhardHartleb/Install-VM-Debian/README.md

 - Change the boot-mode jumpers to boot from QSPI.
 - Connect the Zybo board via the mircoUSB connector to your host PC.
 This connection powers the board and acts as console at the same time.
 - Wait until your Windows host finishes installing drivers.
-- Click on Devices -> USB -> Silicon Labs CP2014 USB to UART Bridge.
-This forwards the USB device to the VM.
+- Click on Devices -> USB -> Digilent Adept USB Device.
+This forwards the USB serial convert to the VM.
 - Open gtkterm.
-- Click Configuration -> Port: Choose /dev/ttyUSB0 at 115200 Baud.
+- Click Configuration -> Choose /dev/ttyUSB1 at 115200 Baud.
 - Click OK.
 Press Enter a few times in the black console.
 - The Zybo command prompt appears.
+- If this works then select in Configuration -> Save configuration -> default

 You are now working with Linux on the Zybo board!
 Do not modify files in the default installation.
 A custom image on the SDCard should be used for that.